x1a0zu1/uefi_persistence_chain/README.txt

 NVRAM variables without the RUNTIME_ACCESS flag set cannot be dumped easily from OS- but code stored in NVRAM is never executed automatically.

-RAMIEL presents a novel persistence method that attempts to remedy these limitations. via a small stub stored in PCI option rom that chainloads and decompresses a compressed dxe driver stored in nvram, RAMIEl can prevent the compressed driver from being easily dumped from OS,- utilize around ~300kb (on average) of extra storage and execute code during dxe. since the driver is manually mapped, RAMIEL will function with secure boot enabled- and survive complete hard drive wipes as it persists entirely off disk.
+RAMIEL presents a novel persistence "chain" that attempts to remedy these limitations. via a small stub stored in PCI option rom that decompresses manually maps a compressed DXE driver stored in nvram, RAMIEl can prevent the compressed driver from being easily dumped from OS,- utilize around ~300kb (on average) of extra storage, and execute code during DXE.

+** since the driver is manually mapped, RAMIEL will function with secure boot enabled.
+** since RAMIEL persists entirely off disk, it will survive OS re-installation, complete hard drive wipes- and even persist in diskless netboot systems.

 -> diagram
 initial infection: